basilleaf/Moon/about/index.md

 <p>Contact: <a href="mailto:lballard.cat@gmail.com" target="_top">lballard.cat@gmail.com</a>
 </p>
 <p>
-    Thanks to <a href = "https://github.com/TaylanTatli/Moon">Moon</a> for this website theme!.
+    Thanks to <a href = "https://github.com/TaylanTatli/Moon">Moon</a> for this website theme!

 <!-- div>
 <center><a href="http://taylantatli.github.io/Moon"><b>Moon</b></a> is a minimal, one column jekyll theme.</center>